-Our water system serves 2,800 consumers through 1,400 service connections in the Village and 95 consumers through 47 connections in the Perrysburg TWD# 2.
-The amount of water produced in 2015 was 115,921,000 gallons for an average of 317,500 gallons per day.
-The amount delivered to customers was 94,684,000 gallons.
-This leaves an unaccounted for total of 25,876,000 gallons, or 21%.
-The water loss was due to backwashing sand filters, leakage, firefighting and main flushing.
-In 2015, village water customers were charged \$40.00 min for first 4000 gallons and \$5.25 for each additional 1000 gallons of water.
-The annual average village water charged per user was \$307.00.
+Our water system serves 2,800 consumers through 1,450 service connections in the Village and 95 consumers through 47 connections in the Perrysburg TWD# 2.
+The amount of water produced in 2017 was 139,563,000 gallons for an average of 382,364 gallons per day.
+The amount delivered to customers was 76,220,000 gallons.
+This leaves an unaccounted for total of 63,363,000 gallons, or 45%.
+The water loss was due to backwashing sand filters, leakage, Bulk Water sales, firefighting and main flushing.
+At the end of 2017 we installed all new sand filters for the springs which will greatly reduce the amount of water used for backwashing next year.
+In 2017, village water customers were charged \$40.00 minimum for first 4000 gallons and \$5.25 for each additional 1000 gallons of water.
+The annual average village water charged per user was \$391.00.
 Village of Gowanda also sells bulk water to the Town of Perrysburg to serve the Prospect Street water district.